Common denominator: Three kinds of self orientation

 Or so it seems, until you get laid off.
 It turns out that, in an effort to maximize your results, you figured out how to churn out a thingamabob every 5 minutes, 24/7.
 The problem is that the people who install your thingamabobs in the whatchamacallits your company manufactures could only do so 8 hours a day, 5 days a week.
 As a result, your company had to invest in storage space to hold the inventory piles that built up over the evenings and weekends.
 Worse yet, since thingamabobs go bad if they are not installed within 5 hours of assembly, your process led to huge amounts of waste.
 Waste and inventory costs were passed through to customers as price increases.
 Price increases led to a dramatic drop in sales.
 The dramatic drop in sales led to production layoffs.
 So, here you are feeling great about massively increasing thingamabob production (and your own pay), right up to the moment someone accuses you of ruining the company and hands you a pink slip.

-Learning to map systems and to imagine oneself as operating in systems is a bigger topic than can be addressed in this post, but there is no doubt that people who seem to be focused only on optimizing their own outcomes will be experienced by others as “self-oriented” (i.e., not a team player), and people will trust them less.
+Learning to map systems and to imagine oneself as operating in systems is a bigger topic than can be addressed in this article, but there is no doubt that people who seem to be focused only on optimizing their own outcomes will be experienced by others as “self-oriented” (i.e., not a team player), and people will trust them less.
 As with the previous two examples, what is experienced by others as self-orientation is in many ways a developmental stage rather than a measure of self-interest.
 To see myself as a operating in a system, I have to be able to abstract myself from my immediate experience so that I can consider and make choices about it.

 Robert Kegan has made a compelling case that continuing adult cognitive development is in many ways a matter of building one’s ability to create some distance between what we think of as our “self” and our experiences, beliefs, values, and thinking, so that we can hold all of these at arm’s length and make conscious choices about them.
 At Kenning, we believe that developing one’s ability to be self-aware and to have conscious control over more and more things is a key leadership asset in an increasingly complex world.

 Learning to think and talk about your thinking is, in our view, a developmental move.
 Learning to reconstruct and consider alternative points of view is, in our view, a developmental move.
 Learning to see oneself as a player in complex systems rather than an autonomous actor is, in our view, a developmental move.
 Why go through the difficult work of developing these mental practices?
 If for no other reason, because people who have mastered them have increased opportunities to “show up” as having a low self-orientation.
-And, as Maister has powerfully demonstrated, nothing is more important than perceived level of self-orientation when it comes to building trust.
+And, as Maister and Green have powerfully demonstrated, nothing is more important than perceived level of self-orientation when it comes to building trust.

 Leadership without Easy Answers